trademark vs copyright trademark vs copyright

 Why is it crucial for businesses to protect their trademarks?

-Protecting trademarks is crucial for businesses because it prevents unauthorized use of brand symbols, helping maintain brand recognition and loyalty in the market.
+Protecting trademarks is crucial for businesses because it prevents unauthorized use of brand symbols, helping maintain brand recognition and brand loyalty.
 It also prevents consumer confusion and ensures the legitimacy of products or services associated with the brand.

 How are trade secrets different from other types of intellectual property?